-My name is Matt Day, I'm a 35 year old Platform Architect at Pivotal.
+My name is Matt Day, I'm a 36 year old Customer Engineer at Google.
 I love computers, apps and technology.
-Pivotal is the perfect place for me!
+Google is the perfect place for me!

 I grew up in Swindon, Wiltshire and now live in Royal Wootton Bassett, just south of my home town.
 From an early age I've always been interested in computers.
 From my very first computer (Amiga 500) through the days of DOS and programming in Basic, they were a close part of my upbringing.
 So much so, that I knew from the age of 6 or 7 that I wanted to be in the computer industry when I grew up.

 Aside from helping neighbours with their computers, I also was fortunate enough to have a mother who worked in the publishing industry.
 She provided me with an introduction to Linux book which included Red Hat 6.0 and Caldera Linux CDs.
 Before long I had installed them on my computer and ran it as my primary operating system from the age of about 17 to 19.
 I learned a lot about programming and by this stage I was proficient in C and Perl and getting quite good at C++.

 One fond memory of this time was using Ximian GNOME because of its superior package management (e.g. upgrade GNOME easily to GTK 2.0 without replacing my OS).
 At this kind of time, someone suggested I try Debian GNU/Linux in place of Red Hat.
 I took the plunge and realised how an Operating System is supposed to be.
 I never used Red Hat (or rpm distribution) again.

 I enrolled on the Cardiff University Computer Science course in 2003.
 Whilst I wasn't especially strong in the theoretical areas of computers, I greatly enjoyed the degree and spent much of my time in the Sun and Linux labs (as well as the pub).
 Due to the practicalities of needing to work in Word and the course assuming I was running Windows, I was generally using Windows XP.